 It’s essential to set up exclusions within your Google Ads marketing campaigns.
 Let’s say you have a car dealership in Alaska.
 While your dealership is located on an international border, you can exclude Canada if you don’t do business internationally.
 In fact, you can exclude any location down to the zip code.

-Experts recommend excluding major airports within locations you are targeting.
-Most people in these locations are simply traveling through and may be an ineffective use of impressions.
+Experts recommend excluding major airports within the locations you are targeting.
+Most people in these locations are simply traveling through, and may be an ineffective use of impressions.

 #4: Not Using Location Bid Adjustments

 In most cases, different locations perform differently—some of them may convert better than others, although CPC may not vary drastically.
 For advertisers, it means that they pay more for conversions from the low-performing regions.